HopeZobinou/web-scrapping/hw5/hw5_report.md

 labeled 17, 25, and 26 based on Slide 92-Reference 1.
 I labeled node 1 blue for Mr.Hi and node 34 red for John.

 # Q2 Use the Girvan-Newman algorithm to illustrate the split
+We know the final result of the Karate Club split, which you've colored in Q1.
+Use the Girvan-Newman algorithm to check if the split could have been predicted by the social interactions expressed by edges.
+How well does the mathematical model represent reality?
+Generously document your answer with all supporting equations, code, graphs, arguments, etc.

+Keeping the node colors the same as they were in Q1, run multiple iterations of the Girvan-Newman graph partioning algorithm (see Module-07 Social Networks, slides 90-99) on the Karate Club graph until the graph splits into two connected components.
+Include an image of the graph after each iteration in your report.

+Note: Implement the Girvan-Newman algorithm (See Module-07, slide 91) rather than relying on a built-in function which hide the intermediate steps.
+Narrate in your report, the workings of the Girvan-Newman algorithm.

+*Q: How many iterations did it take to split the graph?*

+## Answer
 Below is my implementation of the Girvan-Newman algorithm.

 ```python